xXleowXx/gitlab-charts/doc/charts/gitlab/sidekiq/index.md

 | `egress.enabled`  | Boolean | `false` | When set to `true`, the `Egress` network policy will be activated.
 This will block all egress connections unless rules are specified. |
 | `egress.rules`    | Array   | `[]`    | Rules for the egress policy, these for details see <https://kubernetes.io/docs/concepts/services-networking/network-policies/#the-networkpolicy-resource> and the example below |

-### Example policy for preventing connections to all internal endpoints
+### Example Network Policy

 The Sidekiq service requires Ingress connections for only the Prometheus exporter if enabled.
-And normally requires egress connections to various places.
+And normally requires Egress connections to various places.
 This examples adds the following network policy:

-- All ingress requests from the local network on TCP `10.0.0.0/8` port 3807 are allowed for metrics exporting
+- All Ingress requests from the network on TCP `10.0.0.0/8` port 3807 are allowed for metrics exporting
-- All egress requests to the local network on UDP `10.0.0.0/8` port 53 are allowed for DNS
+- All Egress requests to the network on UDP `10.0.0.0/8` port 53 are allowed for DNS
-- All egress requests to the local network on TCP `10.0.0.0/8` port 5432 are allowed for PostgreSQL
+- All Egress requests to the network on TCP `10.0.0.0/8` port 5432 are allowed for PostgreSQL
-- All egress requests to the local network on TCP `10.0.0.0/8` port 6379 are allowed for Redis
+- All Egress requests to the network on TCP `10.0.0.0/8` port 6379 are allowed for Redis
-- Other egress requests to the local network on `10.0.0.0/8` are restricted
+- Other Egress requests to the local network on `10.0.0.0/8` are restricted
 - Egress requests outside of the `10.0.0.0/8` are allowed

 _Note the example provided is only an example and may not be complete_

-_Note that the registry service requires outbound connectivity to the public internet for images on [external object storage](../../advanced/external-object-storage)_
+_Note that the Sidekiq service requires outbound connectivity to the public internet for images on [external object storage](../../advanced/external-object-storage)_

 ```yaml